ipfabric/docs/docs/Getting_Started/Overview/How_Discovery_Works/troubleshooting_discovery.md

   in your network.

 - **ARP** uses the ARP and MAC address OUI information to find devices.
-If the OUI is set to `Enabled for discovery` in the **Settings --> OUI** table, then IP Fabric will attempt to connect to and discover the device.
+If the OUI is set to `Enabled for discovery` in the table in **Settings --> Discovery & Snapshots --> Global Configuration --> OUI**, then IP Fabric will attempt to connect to and discover the device.

 - **Routing Table** will try to connect to next-hop devices.